translate/translate/docs/commands/pofilter_tests.rst

 singlequoting
 -------------

-checks whether singlequoting is consistent between the two strings
+Checks whether singlequoting is consistent between the two strings

 The same as doublequoting but checks for the ' character.
 Because this is used in contractions like it's and in possessive forms like user's, this test can